 1. Fundraising

-The process begins with fundraising where entrepreneurs solicit funds from investors to cover the costs associated with finding a suitable business to purchase.
-This initial fund, usually in the range of $300,000 to $600,000, is typically raised from a diverse group of investors who contribute between $25,000 and $75,000 each.
+For traditional search funds, the search process begins with fundraising, where entrepreneurs solicit funds from investors to cover the costs associated with finding a suitable business to purchase.
+This initial fund, usually in the range of $300,000–$600,000, comes from a diverse group of investors who contribute $25,000–$75,000 each.

 2. Search Phase

-Once the funds for a traditional search are raised, the entrepreneurs enter the search phase, which can last anywhere from one to three years.
+Next, entrepreneurs enter the search phase, which can last anywhere from one to three years.
 During this time, they seek a suitable small to medium-sized business to acquire.
 The entrepreneurs often focus on businesses in industries with which they are familiar and where they can leverage their skills and experience.
+Upon finding an attractive business, they negotiate acquisition terms with the seller and submit a letter of intent (LOI) to begin the process of purchasing the company.

 3. Acquisition Phase

-When a suitable target business is identified, the acquisition entrepreneurs present the opportunity to the investors, who then decide whether to invest additional funds to finance the acquisition.
+After a suitable target business is identified, the acquisition entrepreneurs present the opportunity to the investors, who then decide whether to invest additional funds to finance the acquisition.
 If the investors agree to move forward, they will usually provide 70-100% of the equity needed for the purchase.
-You’ll also need to round up debt via lenders.
-Sometimes these are private lenders, sometimes these are SBA loans.
+You’ll also need to secure debt via lenders.
+Sometimes these are private lenders, but most self-funded searchers use SBA loans.

 4. Post-Acquisition Management